(Updated 4/22/20 to remove advertising inserted by a hacker. Originally posted 2/15/19)

 The 2019 Crosstrek Hybrid brings electric-drive efficiency and oomph to the party.
 And it is as good off-road and even better on-road than the non-hybrid Crosstrek.

-It’s reduced cargo capacity and relative high price are negatives that will deter some, but for those seeking good fuel economy as well as decent off-roading capabilities in an attractive small package, the 2019 Crosstrek Hybrid is just about the only game in town.
+Its reduced cargo capacity and relative high price are negatives that will deter some, but for those seeking good fuel economy as well as decent off-road capabilities in an attractive small package, the 2019 Crosstrek Hybrid is just about the only game in town.

 TheGreenCarGuy attended an event at which Subaru of America hosted travel, meals and lodging.